BigShad/weaterapi/README.md

-# weaterapi that display weather in different cities.
+# weatherapi that display weather in different cities.